 Art History Minor

-The art history minor prepares students to develop a broad understanding of the meaning and purposes of visual communication, while promoting critical engagement and attaining knowledge of historically significant ideas and objects.
+The art history minor prepares students to develop a broad understanding of the meaning and purposes of visual communication, while promoting critical engagement and the attainment of knowledge of historically significant ideas and objects.
 The study of history, philosophy, and criticism related to art prepares individuals to embark upon careers in art, business, medicine, theology, education, design, and social sciences, in addition to graduate education.
-The art history minor requires that students complete 18 units from the following list of art history classes:
+The art history minor requires that students complete 18 units from the following list of art history courses:

 |ART 359||Women In Art||3|

 |ART 361||History of Early Christian and Medieval Art and Architecture 1||3|

 |ART 362||History of Renaissance to Rococo Art and Architecture 1||3|

 Meets the General Education Humanities: Fine Arts requirement.

 Meets the General Education Writing 3 requirement.